L0mion/xkill-source/README.md

  * xkill-utilities
  * xkill-utilities-levelexporter (Visual Studio 2010)
 * Set "xkill" as startup project (Right click -> "Set as StartUp Project").
-Compile (F5 key).
-Tested on Microsoft Windows 7 and Microsoft Windows 8, with the setting "Win32", next to the "Release"-setting.
+Compile (F7 key).
+Tested on Microsoft Windows 7 and Microsoft Windows 8, with the setting "Win32" (Solution Platforms), next to the "Release" setting (Solution Configurations).
+* Nota bene: XKILL will crash if compiled with the "Debug" setting, when the in-game null process starts executing.
+Don't ask.
 * Move "xkill-project\xkill-dependencies\DLL move to build" to "xkill-build\bin-Release" (or to "xkill-build\bin-Debug" if compiling with the DEBUG flag set).
-* To run XKILL: run the "xkill-build\bin-Release\xkill.exe" file.
+* To run XKILL, press F5 from within Visual Studio or run the "xkill-build\bin-Release\xkill.exe" file.

 If it does not work, try downloading "Visual C++ Redistributable for Visual Studio 2012" ("vcredist_x86.exe" or "vcredist_x64.exe")
 Perhaps through this link: http://www.microsoft.com/en-us/download/details.aspx?id=30679